Leadership Poems | Encore Collection

-Additional leadership poems are presented here in response to widespread feedback from our readers who enjoyed our first poems on leadership collection.
+More leadership poems are presented here in response to the positive feedback received by readers who enjoyed our first collection of poems on leadership.

-to confront issues and manifest change in the world.”
+The written word, and poetry specifically, can be a powerful force to confront issues and manifest change in the world.

 "The poet can lift up and comfort those by sharing their struggles, hopes and aspirations with the world."

-The following are an additional collection of leadership poems that we believe offer insightful lessons on life and the art of leadership.
+The following are an additional collection of leadership poems that offer insightful lessons on life and the art of leadership.

 There is no chance, no destiny, no fate